avatao/blog.avatao.com/_posts/2019-12-xx-Avatao-Next-Tech.md

   * Career tracks and belt system (coming soon)

-  ### __Learning Paths vs. Events__
+  ### Redesigned learning paths are now called Events

  _Learning path_ is a great feature to interlink challenges around a topic such as programming languages or various technologies so as to allow for a continuous flow of learning.
-We had to face, however, the rough reality that developers don't really invest time to learn on our platform in their working hours except there is a trigger that they cannot ignore.
-One of these, of course, is the call of free pizza on Hackthons and CTFs.
+We had to face, however, the rough reality that developers don't really invest time to learn in their working hours except there is a trigger that they cannot ignore.
+One of these, of course, is the call of free pizza on Hacktahons and CTFs.
 Awesome.
 We felt like finding something that people really enjoy, but learn from a lot.
 At this point, we realized that our hard-coded learning paths are not flexible enough to support these on-demand events.
 We had to come up with a solution that enables security champions to organize more and more from these.
 This is when the idea of _Events_, namely scheduled Learning Paths, was born.

 Is it really that special?
 Yes, absolutely!
 By enabling to launch CTFs, Hackthons and Workshops at anytime by just simply picking a date and a sequence of challenges, security champions can lead a real war against the stalled and swampy concept of existing security training methods.